- Safety and Health Topics

-This section highlights OSHA standards, directives (instructions for compliance officers), standard interpretations (official letters of interpretation of the standards), and national consensus standards related to the permit- and non-permit-required confined spaces in the petrochemical industry.
+This section highlights OSHA standards, directives (instruction to OSHA staff), letters of interpretation (official letters of interpretation of the standards) and national consensus standards related to the permit- and non-permit-required confined spaces in the petrochemical industry.

 Frequently Cited Standards